tangyoha/telegram_media_downloader/README.md

 ## Configuration

+All the configurations are  passed to the Telegram Media Downloader via `config.yaml` file.

 **Getting your API Keys:**
 The very first step requires you to obtain a valid Telegram API key (API id/hash pair):
 1. Visit  [https://my.telegram.org/apps](https://my.telegram.org/apps)  and log in with your Telegram Account.